availproject/avail-light/README.md

 max_cells_per_rpc = 30
 # Maximum number of parallel tasks spawned for GET and PUT operations on DHT (default: 20).
 dht_parallelization_limit = 20
-# Number of records to be put in DHT simultaneuosly (defaut: 100)
+# Number of records to be put in DHT simultaneously (default: 100)
 put_batch_size = 100
 # Number of seconds to postpone block processing after the block finalized message arrives. (default: 0).
 block_processing_delay = 0
 # Starting block of the syncing process.
 Omitting it will disable syncing. (default: None).
 sync_start_block = 0
 # Time-to-live for DHT entries in seconds (default: 24h).
 # Default value is set for light clients.
-Due to the heavy duty nature of the fat clients, it is recommended to be set far bellow this value - not greater than 1hr.
+Due to the heavy duty nature of the fat clients, it is recommended to be set far below this value - not greater than 1hr.
 # Record TTL, publication and replication intervals are co-dependent: TTL >> publication_interval >> replication_interval.
 record_ttl = 86400
 # Sets the (re-)publication interval of stored records, in seconds.
 This interval should be significantly shorter than the record TTL, ensure records do not expire prematurely. (default: 12h).